pixbi/duplo/README.md

 * `duplo build` builds the project. `DUPLO_ENV` defaults to `dev`.
 * `duplo dev`: starts a webserver, watches for file changes, and builds in development environment.
+* `duplo test`: build test cases and you should run it in browser by yourself.
 * `duplo live`: like `duplo dev` but builds in production environment
 * `duplo patch` bumps the patch version.
 * `duplo minor` bumps the minor version.